 There are no relevant close links or common ownerships but as we act as principal in all transactions there is an inherent conflict of interest.
-However, we hedge our net risk with third party counterparties and therefore that conflict is mitigated.
-In addition, in Q4 of 2017, we established a new relationship and begun to enter into back to back transactions immediately with our liquidity provider for the majority of products.
+However, we hedged our net risk with third party counterparties and therefore that conflict is mitigated.
+In addition, from October 2018, we established a new trading relationship and now enter into back to back transactions immediately with our liquidity provider for all products.
 This means the Company's aims are more aligned with its clients.